jackiehjm/stx-docs/doc/source/dist_cloud/distributed-upgrade-orchestration-process-using-the-cli.rst

 =======================================================

-Distributed upgrade orchestration can be initiated after the upgrade and stability of the SystemController cloud.
-Upgrade orchestration automatically iterates through each of the subclouds, installing the new software load on each one.
+Distributed upgrade orchestration can be initiated after the upgrade and stability of the System Controller cloud.
+Distributed upgrade orchestration can be initiated after the system controller has been successfully upgraded.

 .. rubric:: |context|